Categories

 • Is the expectation of profit derived from the efforts of others?

-L2s & Ethereum
+L2s and Ethereum

 Earlier this month, Ethereum switched over to a “proof-of-stake” (PoS) consensus,” where token holders are rewarded for verifying their transactions through a process called staking.
 Ethereum’s L2 scaling solution, Polygon, also employs a PoS model.
 Experts have said that Ethereum’s PoS transition could “boost the performance” of Polygon, only making it more efficient.
 Interestingly, the chairman of the U.S. Securities and Exchange Commission (SEC) recently added that, when digital currencies have intermediaries allowing users to have a stake in their coins, it “looks very similar to lending.”
 This implies that Ethereum and Polygon function more like securities.
 As crypto users continue to “expect” and desire profit from their investments, the CFTC may not be properly equipped to handle all regulatory concerns.

-L2s & NFTs
+L2s and NFTs

 NFTs may have a different legal trajectory.
 When NFTs are developed as L2 solutions and hosted on L1 blockchains, there is no third-party involvement.
 In these cases, users are more in control of their investments and transactions, and they get to set their own trading fees.
 This process indicates that Layer 2 NFTs don’t resemble securities.
 On the other hand, some NFTs on Layer 1 are like investment contracts.
 The SEC Commissioner recently commented on this variability, “[…] Given the breadth of the NFT landscape […] people need to be thinking about potential places where NFTs might run into the securities regulatory regime.”